nervosnetwork/moodyblues-client-rust/README.md

 ## Intro

-A tracer SDK for [overlord][overlord] like consensus algorithm, helps you to debug or optimize the algorithm.
+A tracer SDK for [Overlord][overlord] like consensus algorithm, helps you to debug or optimize the algorithm.

 The consensus algorithm always plays with a distributed system,